Owner update July 3, 2026 · benchmarks checked 2026-05-14

 How this review was built

-This E1 review combines eufyMake product and consumable listings, support documents, independent review signals, and owner/backer context.
-It is a buyer guide, not a scored long-term owner review.
+This E1 review combines eufyMake product and consumable listings, support documents, independent review signals, and our owned-unit context.
+It is becoming a shop-tested buyer guide, not a scored long-term reliability study yet.

-I backed the eufyMake E1 on Kickstarter with my own funds.
-I also purchased my xTool P2 with my own money and am tracking the xTool O1 Omni Printer as the main wait-and-compare alternative.
+I backed and own the eufyMake E1 with my own funds.
+I also purchased my xTool P2 with my own money and am tracking the xTool O1 Omni as the main wait-and-compare alternative.

 Affiliate disclosure: we may earn a commission from qualifying purchases through affiliate links at no additional cost to you.
 Prices and bundle contents can change, so verify current details before buying.